ngrok/webhooks.fyi/src/pages/index.md

 Webhooks.fyi seeks to change that.

-It serves both as a directory of webhook providers and a collection best practices for providing and consuming webhooks.
-Starting from security, moving into payload protection, and continuing into operationalizing webhooks, we delve into the concepts and practices currently availabe in the wild.
+It serves both as a directory of webhook providers and a collection of best practices for providing and consuming webhooks.
+Starting from security, moving into payload protection, and continuing into operationalizing webhooks, we delve into the concepts and practices currently available in the wild.

 ## What should you expect to find?